2023 VA Disability Calculator

 A Veteran has the following service-connected disability ratings:

-The VA uses a descending efficiency scale for its calculations starting with the highest rating and then on down.
-Starting with 30% your efficiency rating would be 100%-30% or 70%.
-Then they would factor in the next lower rating of 20%.
+The VA uses a descending efficiency scale for its calculations, starting with the highest rating and then on down.
+Starting with 30%, your efficiency rating would be 100%-30% or 70%.
+Then, they would factor in the next lower rating of 20%.
 But they don’t start at 100% because they will have given you a new baseline, the 70% efficiency rating.
-From here on the rating are not subtracted but calculated as percentages first then subtracted from the baseline.
-Thus, they take 70% multiply it by 20% and get 14% then subtract that from 70% and the new efficiency rating baseline is 56%.
-The resultant disability rating is 44% wich would be rounded to the nearest 10%, in this case, 40%.
+From here on, the ratings are not subtracted but calculated as percentages first and then subtracted from the baseline.
+Thus, they take 70% multiply it by 20% and get 14%, then subtract that from 70%, and the new efficiency rating baseline is 56%.
+The resultant disability rating is 44%, which would be rounded to the nearest 10%, in this case, 40%.

 Next to factor in is a 10% disability.
-Your new baseline is 60% efficiency rating, multiplied by 10% which is 6%.
-Add that to the 40% and the new figure is now 46% which rounds up to 50%.
+Your new baseline is a 60% efficiency rating, multiplied by 10%, which is 6%.
+Add that to the 40%, and the new figure is now 46%, which rounds up to 50%.

 Know How Bilateral Disabilities Affect Your Rating

-There is yet another situation we will need to take into account – the bilateral factor.
+There is yet another situation we will need to consider — the bilateral factor.
 The bilateral factor could have a big effect on your rating, so don’t ignore it.

-When the veteran has disabilities on both limbs (for example, both arms, or both legs, or of paired skeletal muscles) The Bilateral Factor can be figured in.
-With the bilateral factor, the VA combines two or more ratings, adds a bilateral factor to the outcome, and considers them as one rating.
+When the veteran has disabilities in both limbs (for example, both arms, both legs or paired skeletal muscles), The Bilateral Factor can be figured in.
+With the bilateral factor, the VA combines two or more ratings, adds a bilateral factor to the outcome, and considers them one rating.

 A 10% disability combined with another 10% disability = 19%,